Project Funder: National Renewable Energy Laboratory/Department of Energy

 Project Partners: Tohn Environmental Strategies

-Project Description: This report is a result of Department of Energy (DOE) engaging the National Center for Healthy Housing (NCHH) to review existing Weatherization Assistance Program (WAP) policies, guidance, and training, and to interview a broad subset of 44 state WAP grantees and 42 local subgrantees from across the nation to get a strong and representative sample of the issues they encounter related to health and safety.
-NCHH conducted the research for this report in the summer and fall of 2010 to gauge how grantees and subgrantees interpret and incorporate existing health and safety guidance and practices in their weatherization work, and wrote the report in the winter of 2010 – 2011.
-A key element in the report is its evaluation of opportunities for expanding the program’s ability to address health and safety issues in the low-income homes it serves.
-As a result, the report reflects the industry as it existed before WAP issued updated Weatherization Guidance, in its Weatherization Program Notice 11-6, on January 12, 2011.
+Project Description: This report was a result of Department of Energy (DOE) engaging the National Center for Healthy Housing (NCHH) to review existing Weatherization Assistance Program (WAP) policies, guidance, and training, and to interview a broad subset of 44 state WAP grantees and 42 local subgrantees from across the nation to get a strong and representative sample of the issues they encounter related to health and safety.
+NCHH conducted the research for this report in the summer and fall of 2010 to gauge how grantees and subgrantees interpret and incorporate existing health and safety guidance and practices in their weatherization work; NCHH wrote the report in the winter of 2010 – 2011.
+A key element in the report was its evaluation of opportunities for expanding the program’s ability to address health and safety issues in the low-income homes it served.
+As a result, the report reflected the industry as it existed before WAP issued updated Weatherization Guidance, in its Weatherization Program Notice 11-6, on January 12, 2011.

-The report will also help DOE inform the federal Inter-Agency Healthy Homes Work Group that convened in 2009 to identify ways to maximize inter-agency coordination among federal programs and funding sources, and to streamline the provision of health, safety, and housing related services nationwide.
-Viewed nationally, programs effectively incorporate health and safety repairs into their work specifications and allocate an average 12% (or about $780) of the $6500 per unit allocated for weatherization work to complete this sort of health and safety work.
+The report also helped DOE to inform the federal Interagency Healthy Homes Work Group that convened in 2009 to identify ways to maximize interagency coordination among federal programs and funding sources and to streamline the provision of health, safety, and housing related services nationwide.
+Viewed nationally, programs effectively incorporated health and safety repairs into their work specifications and allocated an average 12% (or about $780) of the $6500 per unit allocated for weatherization work to complete this sort of health and safety work.